09 Early years practice policy

 - When the key person leaves or goes on a break, they handover the care of the child to a ‘back-up’ key person.

-- If someone other than the key person receives the child, he/she will share any information from the parent and write a note for the
+- If someone other than the key person receives the child, he/she will share any information from the parent/carer and write a note

 Departures

-- Children are prepared for home by washing their hands and gathering their belongings.
+- Children are prepared for home, by gathering their belongings.

-- The key person always aims to greet parents when they arrive, ensuring that the person who has arrived to collect the child is named
+- The key person always aims to greet parents/carers when they arrive, ensuring that the person who has arrived to collect the child

 - Only persons aged over 16 years should normally collect children.
 If a parent has no alternative, then this is agreed with the

-setting manager and a risk assessment completed and signed by the parent.
-In all cases the setting manager will ask the parents to ensure that in future alternative arrangements are made.
-If
+setting manager and a risk assessment completed and signed by the parent/carer.
+In all cases the setting manager will ask the parents/carers to ensure that in future alternative arrangements are

-the parent is under 16 years of age a risk assessment will be completed.
+made.
+If the parent/carer is under 16 years of age a risk assessment will be completed.
 No child will be collected by anyone who has not reached 14 years of age.
-The risk assessment should take account of factors
+The risk assessment should take

 - If someone other than the key person is with the child at the end of the day, the key person should pass general information to the

-other staff or write a note for the parents.
+other staff or write a note for the parents/carers.
 Confidential information should be shared with the setting manager to pass on.

 Maintaining